 There aren't too many risks for sublessees when commercial subleasing.
 But, as with everything, there are some.
 So, if you're considering a commercial sublease, keep the following things in mind.

-Perhaps the most significant risk that you need to consider, particularly in the current climate, is the chance of your sublessor defaulting or breaching the terms of the original lease.
-A sublessee will likely lose immediate access to the premises if this happens.
+Perhaps the most significant risk that you need to consider is the chance of your sublessor defaulting or breaching the terms of the original lease.
+If this happens, the sublessee will likely lose immediate access to the premises.

 If the sublessor has negotiated less than favourable terms with their landlord, they may try and pass these on to you.

 This is another situation where tenant representation and/or legal advice can go a long way.
-But the good news is that post-covid, businesses offering older sublease opportunities are now edging towards cost recovery.
+But the good news is that, in the current market, businesses offering older sublease opportunities are now edging towards cost recovery.
 So, you're likely to get a good deal.

-Often, sub leasing means that you share a space with an existing tenant.
-An existing fit-out can reduce costs, but it may mean you have less room to move when personalising your space to suit your brand and business needs.
+Sub leasing often means you share a space with an existing tenant, so you have less room to move when personalising your space to suit your brand and business needs.

 If you require landlord maintenance and repairs, you may have to raise the alert through your sublessor, which can cause delays and headaches because you're adding a third party into the mix.

 Subletting isn't the perfect solution for all businesses.
-Post-COVID, we generally advise our clients against subleasing extra space.
-Nonetheless, if you are thinking about it, do consider the following:
+And, in the current market, we generally advise our clients against subleasing their extra space.
+Nonetheless, if you are thinking about it, consider the following:

-If you're in a location that has a limited amount of retail or commercial space available, it may be hard to find a high-quality tenant, let alone one that's only after a short-term arrangement.
-This may not be a huge issue post-COVID, but it is worth mentioning.
+If you're in a location with limited retail or commercial space, it may be hard to find a high-quality tenant, let alone one that's only after a short-term arrangement.
+This may not be a huge issue in the current market, but it's worth mentioning.

 As the original lessee, you will still be 100% responsible for the rent and other obligations under the original commercial leasing agreement.
-If the sublessee defaults (i.e. they stop paying rent or cause damage to the premises), you remain liable to the landlord.
+That means if the sublessee defaults (i.e. they stop paying rent or cause damage to the premises), you remain liable to the landlord.

-If the subletting agreement is crucial for you to make rental payments, then this type of arrangement can be highly risky.
-That's because the sublessee can vacate the premises at any time, leaving you to foot the whole bill.
+If the subletting agreement is crucial for you to make rental payments, then this arrangement can be highly risky.
+That's because the sublessee can vacate the premises anytime, leaving you to foot the whole bill.

 In fact, with damages clauses in the sublease that favour the sublessee, defaulting under a lease with a sublease in place will leave the potential for even greater damages than a company had before.

-It's simply not the only option for exiting unwanted or excess space.
-Sub leasing is a short term band-aid that needs to form part of a detailed property strategy.
+If you're the sublessor, know it's not the only option for exiting unwanted or excess space.
+Sub leasing is a short-term band-aid that needs to form part of a detailed property strategy.

 Tenant CS represents tenants, not property owners.
 We are independent and conflict-free and can help you develop a sublease property strategy or explore other avenues.

-Ask us today how we can assist you!
+Book a call today to see how we can assist you!